 The immune system can usually clear germs (bacteria or viruses) that cause ear infections.
 Treatments that may be advised to help with the symptoms include the following:

 If the ear infection is causing pain then painkillers can be used regularly until the pain eases.
 For example, paracetamol (eg, Calpol®) or ibuprofen (eg, Calprofen®).
 These medicines will also lower a raised temperature, which can make a child feel better.
 If antibiotics are prescribed (see below), the painkillers should still be given as well until the pain eases.

 Research studies have found that a few drops of a local anaesthetic medication (lidocaine) placed into the ear may help to ease pain.
 NICE now recommends this as a possible treatment option.

 Antibiotics - are prescribed in some cases only

 Antibiotics are unlikely to be helpful or justified if:

 - The child is 2 years old or more with a temperature of 39°C or less.

 - The child is not severely distressed.

-- You child has been unwell for three days or less.
+- The child has been unwell for three days or less.

 Despite all this there are occasions when antibiotics are needed.
 Antibiotics are more likely to be prescribed if:

 - The child is under 2 years old and has an infection in both ears (as the risk of complications is greater in babies).

 - The infection is severe.

 - The infection is not settling within three days.

 - Complications develop.

 - The child has another medical condition (for example, diabetes) which might increase the risk of infection.